Kotlin/kotlin-by-example/examples/05_stdlib/05_existential.md

 </div>

-1. Defining a collection of numbers.
+1. Defines a collection of numbers.
-2. Checking if there are negative elements.
+2. Checks if there are negative elements.
-3. Checking if there are elements greater than `6`.
+3. Checks if there are elements greater than `6`.

 ### Function `all`